bkase/slides/beyond-type-safety-swift/slides.md

 !!!

+## Names

+!!!

-### Aside: Names
+### Names matter

 Names matter.
 Many people may dismiss this stuff because they are afraid to learn the names.
 Don't be one of those people. <-- less agressive

-It's important that we have consistent names for these abstractions across programming languages and disciplines (mathmatics).
+Important that we have consistent names for these abstractions across programming languages and disciplines (mathmatics).
 Then we can all be on the same playing field.
 The names already exist -- mathamticians have been using them for a hundred years.
 Don't be so arrogant that you can make up a different name.
 If we all learn the same names for things we can solve more problems together across disciplines.

 TODO: Make that less ranty